Water play ideas for kids - download your copy today!

 At Water Alert Levels 1 and 2, water restrictions apply to businesses who don't use water as an essential activity.
 For example, if you wish to water a shrub or garden outside your premises, you can only use a sprinkler during the restricted times.

-If your business uses water as an essential activity such as landscaping, sports fields or nurseries, outdoor watering is only restricted from Alert Level 3 onward.
+If your business uses water as an essential activity such as landscaping, sports fields or nurseries, outdoor watering is allowed.
 However, we ask that you practice efficient watering methods whenever possible.